heroku/app-innovation/README.md

   ```
   sh setup.sh && . ~/.profile
   ```
+- Note that if using Mac or Linux laptops, Cloud9 is not mandatory but highly recommended.

 # 2 - Deploy to Heroku
 From the command-line in Cloud9 run the following commands: